pdroacordi/whatsapp-clone/README.md

 # WhatsApp Clone 💬

 Welcome to the GitHub repository of my WhatsApp Clone.
 This project is a simplified version of the popular messaging application WhatsApp.
 It aims to demonstrate the core features of real-time messaging.
-Please notice that while I write this, the project is still in its MVP and does not count the functionalities I intend to add.
+Please notice that while I write this, the project is still in its MVP and does not count with the functionalities I intend to add and has some bugs regarding group chats.

 ## ⚙️ Features